uwescience/incubator/README.md

-Documents related to the escience incubator.
+Documents related to the Data Science Incubator.